Skip to main content

 It’s also important to report the death if the person you are reporting is someone you shared accounts with (for example, maybe you were an authorized user on their credit card).
 After reporting the death to the credit bureaus, you may want to request a fresh credit report and review the document for accuracy.

-Steps of reporting a death to credit bureaus
+Steps to report a death to credit bureaus

-Considering the death of a loved one is typically accompanied by stress, we've provided a step-by-step approach to make the process of reporting their death to the credit bureaus straightforward and stress-free.
+Considering the death of a loved one is typically accompanied by stress, we've provided a step-by-step approach to help make the process of reporting their death to the credit bureaus straightforward.

 1. Request a copy of the death certificate

 Check with your state’s specific rules around obtaining records such as death certificates.
 If possible, request the death certificate from your local vital records office and contact them via phone or email.
-To look for your state-specific office, visit the list on the National Center for Health Statistics.
+To look for your state-specific office, visit the National Center for Health StatisticsOpens overlay.

 If the person in question died abroad, discuss the situation with a U.S. embassy or consulate to file a Consular Report of Death Abroad (CRDA).
 This will help you obtain records to show proof of death to the bureaus.